Cheap car insurance

 - Defensive driver courses: You have recently taken a defensive driver course (only available in certain states).

-- Safe driver: You have not had any accidents, tickets or claims in the last three to five years (depending upon company guidelines).
+- Safe driver: You have not had any accidents, tickets or claims in the last three to five years (depending on company guidelines).

 - Renewal: You have continuous insurance or renew your policy with the same carrier.

-Note that not all car insurance discounts are available with all auto insurance companies or in all states, and discount eligibility rules can differ.
+Note that not all discounts are available with all auto insurance companies or in all states, and discount eligibility rules can differ.

 Yes, you can take car insurance off your vehicle if you are not going to be driving it.
 This will of course save you money, but you will have to turn in your plates and registration in most states.